astronomer/docs/learn/airflow-great-expectations.md

 ## Step 1: Configure your Astro project

-To use GX with Airflow, install the [Great Expectations Airflow Provider](https://registry.astronomer.io/providers/airflow-provider-great-expectations/versions/latest) in your Astro project.
+To use GX with Airflow, install the [Great Expectations Apache Airflow® Provider](https://registry.astronomer.io/providers/airflow-provider-great-expectations/versions/latest) in your Astro project.

 1. Create a new Astro project: